A Deep Dive into the N23 Chromebook by Lenovo

 If you want a laptop for gaming, a faster processor is preferable, such as the latest generation i5 or an i7.
 Although the graphics are handled by the GPU, CPU speed for game application management and standard operating system functions is a factor in overall gaming machine performance.

 If you intend to do computer graphics work or serious gaming, then a dedicated, standalone GPU is a must to include its own onboard, dedicated RAM.
 AMD’s Radeon line and GeForce by Nvidia are excellent choices for these applications so long as there is enough exclusive RAM (try for 4 GB or more).

 If you have simple graphics needs, Intel onboard graphics GPUs are rather powerful and more than adequate for casual use or light gaming.
 These GPUs share the laptop RAM with the CPU, so be sure to have at least 8 GB (16 GB is better) installed.

-Ideally, a system intended for graphically-intensive applications should have at least 16 GB these days, and upgrading to 32 GB will produce noticeable improvements in performance.
+Ideally, a system intended for graphically intensive applications should have at least 16 GB these days, and upgrading to 32 GB will produce noticeable performance improvements.
 Check the specifications of any potential purchase and ensure that the motherboard has enough memory addresses to accommodate the amount of RAM you anticipate needing.

 For estimations of battery life, you can expect in a device, seek out reviews where the reviewer has performed real-world tests under use conditions to get a true picture of what you can expect from a laptop.